howerj/forth-cpu/readme.md

 # To Do

+* My [embed][] project, which was derived from the simulator and Forth for this project, has an improved version of Forth which could be reintegrated with this project.
+The [embed][] project features a metacompiler suitable for 16-bit systems like this one, it could be used in lieu of the Pseudo-Forth compiler.
 * Guide to reusing the VHDL in this project, and component listing
 * Turn the [h2.fth][] into a literate program file, describing how to build up a Forth system like in "The Zen of eForth by C. H. Ting".